 Once again please only contact school in an emergency over weekends and during the holidays.
 If you need our help or to inform us of something as a matter of urgency, then please contact myself on: head@peartree.cheshire.sch.uk all other staff and office emails will not be monitored from 4.30p.m. this evening until Monday February 22nd at 8.30a.m.

 We reopen on Monday February 22nd as we moved the originally planned INSET day back to January.

-You must continue to register your child every day from the 22nd.
+You must continue to register your child every day from Monday 22nd February via Teams.
 This is a safeguarding requirement.